Altoona, Pennsylvania: Horseshoe Curve

-Horseshoe Curve, a curved section of track built by the PRR, has become a tourist attraction and National Historic Landmark.

-The curve was built to help trains cross the Allegheny Ridge, a barrier to westward trade.
+Horseshoe Curve, a curved section of track built by the Pennsylvania Railroad, located at MP 242 on the NS Pittsburgh line, has become a tourist attraction and National Historic Landmark.
+The engineered curve was built to help trains cross the Allegheny Ridge, a barrier to westward trade.
 Construction of the Erie Canal in New York 20 years earlier had diverted much port traffic from Philadelphia to New York City, feeding that city's commercial dominance.
 Because the curve was an industrial link to the western United States, Horseshoe Curve was a primary target of eight Nazi saboteurs who had landed during World War II from U-boats of Nazi Germany's Kriegsmarine during Operation Pastorius.

 At its peak in the early 20th century, PRR's Altoona Works complex employed about 15,000 people and covered three miles (5 km) in length, 218 acre of yards and 37 acre of indoor workshop floor space in 122 buildings.
 The PRR built 7,873 of its own locomotives at the Works, the last in 1946.
 PRR shaped the city, creating the city's fire departments and moving the hospital to a site nearer to the shop's gates.
 Today, the fire department employs 65 people and is the largest career department between Harrisburg and Pittsburgh.
-PRR sponsored a city band and constructed Cricket Field (a sports complex).
-In 1853, the PRR built the Mechanic's Library, the first industrial library in the nation which exists today as the Altoona Area Public Library.
+PRR sponsored a city band and constructed Cricket Field, a sports complex.
+In 1853, the PRR built the Mechanic's Library, the first industrial library in the nation, which exists today as the Altoona Area Public Library.
 With the decline in railroad demand after World War II, things began to decline.
 Many treasures of the city's history disappeared, including the Logan House Hotel and railroad shops.

-Horseshoe Curve remains a popular tourist attraction.
-There is a funicular that takes visitors to a viewing area, or it can be reached by climbing 194 steps.
+Horseshoe Curve is a popular tourist attraction, particularly for train aficionados.
+There is a funicular that takes visitors to a viewing area, or it can be reached by climbing 194 steps to the top.